Claire Lawrence: Early life

 Lawrence was born in Elk Point, Alberta.
-At the age of thirteen he began performing on the saxophone with his father's jazz band in night clubs in Victoria.
+At the age of thirteen he began performing on the saxophone with his father's jazz band in night clubs in Victoria, British Columbia.
 He attended the University of British Columbia.

 Career

 While attending university in 1964, Lawrence started a band called The Classics.
 This group later became The Collectors.
 When that group changed its name to Chilliwack, Lawrence continued to perform with them for some time before leaving to concentrate on production work.

-In the 1970s he produced The Great Canadian Gold Rush for CBC Radio, hosted by Terry David Mulligan.
+In the 1970s, he produced The Great Canadian Gold Rush for CBC Radio, hosted by Terry David Mulligan.
 In 1973 he released an album, Leaving You Free, on the Haida label, and toured with Valdy as part of the Hometown Band.
-In 1977 the Hometown Band, with Lawrence on saxophone and flute and as producer, released an album, The Hometown Band, with Shari Ulrich singing lead vocals.
+In 1977, the Hometown Band, with Lawrence on saxophone and flute and as producer, released an album, The Hometown Band, with Shari Ulrich singing lead vocals.

-In the early 1980s he fronted the Claire Lawrence Band, which performed in western Canada.
+In the early 1980s, he fronted the Claire Lawrence Band, which performed in western Canada.
 The band released a self-titled album in 1981.